cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix LegendreP(int i, SparseMatrix x)
           SparseColVec LegendreP(int i, SparseColVec x)
           SparseRowVec LegendreP(int i, SparseRowVec x)
-   Param:
+   Parameters:
+       n:
-      | n:  The degree of the Legendre polynomial.
+         The degree of the Legendre polynomial.
 Must be a non-negative integer.
+       x:
-      | x:  The point at which to evaluate the Legendre polynomial.
+         The point at which to evaluate the Legendre polynomial.
 Can be any real number, but orthogonality properties hold on [-1, 1].
    Returns:
        A scalar point or points in an array or matrix form representing the value of the nth Legendre polynomial evaluated at x.
        Returns NaN if n is negative or if computation fails.